Architecture of San Antonio: Contemporary architecture

-In addition to the city's traditional architecture, San Antonio also has some noteworthy contemporary buildings.
+In addition to the city's historic and recent traditional architecture, San Antonio also has some noteworthy contemporary buildings.
 Many world class architects have left their enriching marks on the landscape of the city.
 Some facilities harbor the marks of multiple architects.
 The San Antonio Museum of Art and The McNay Museum of Fine Arts are examples of aesthetic buildings where craftsmanship of the old and the new have merged into one.
 Some of the city's more prominent contemporary works have been summarized in the table below:

 Skyline

 While the skyline is not the tallest in Texas (Houston, Dallas and Austin are taller), Downtown San Antonio is a unique one with a mix of old and new styles of architecture.

 Some buildings, such as the Emily Morgan Hotel, Gunter Hotel, the Nix Medical building, The AT&T Building (105 Auditorium Circle), Drury Hotel, and Tower Life Building date back to the early to mid twentieth century, and are considered national or state landmarks.
 These are "exceptional examples of NeoGothic Revival architecture, complete with carved faces (grotesques), gargoyles, and other carved stone embellishments".

 Other buildings add a more modern tint to the city's skyline.
 Among these, the most prominent are the Tower of the Americas, The Weston Center, the Marriott Rivercenter, and the Grand Hyatt.
 Yet other buildings, such as The Vistana complex, offer a more modern Art Deco form of architecture to the city's image.

 The most recent movement of new highrises and skyscrapers including The Arts Residences, The Canopy, and The Frost Tower offer a more Neo-Futuristic design.